bbc/cloudflare-queue-consumer/README.md

 ### Credentials

-In order to authenticate with the CloudFlare API, you will need to create an API token with read and write access to CloudFlare Queues, more information can be found [here](https://developers.cloudflare.com/queues/reference/pull-consumers/#create-api-tokens).
+In order to authenticate with the Cloudflare API, you will need to create an API token with read and write access to Cloudflare Queues, more information can be found [here](https://developers.cloudflare.com/queues/reference/pull-consumers/#create-api-tokens).

 Copy that token and set it as the value for an environment variable named `QUEUES_API_TOKEN`.